comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 <span class="comment" data-author="RV">What's our explanation for the repeated 99.14?</span>

+<span class="comment" data-author="RV">I'm probably missing something, but how can for cmatch-base the average time to first triple be larger than the average execution time?
+Unless there are many queries with zero results?
+It must be the zero accuracy causing this—does that also need to be an N/A?
+Or was there basically only one query that returned a triple, and that triple just came very late?</span>

 <figcaption markdown="block">
 Aggregated results for the different combinations across 8 **discover** queries.
 </figcaption>